ktkiiski/pistejaska/README.md

 ## TODO

 - Edit or delete comments
+- Allow users to change their display name in comments and in plays
 - Denormalize players from plays to their own root entity & link player to user
 - Add pagination to list views
 - Add notifications